LiranBratt2121/rust-Tick-Tac-Toe/README.md

 ~~Tried to use as much rust features as possible lol~~

 Stuff to improve and learn:
-- Start using the `Result` enum instead of booleans for better error control and to remove these ugly `"ifs"` in the game_loop function.
+- Start using the `Result` enum instead of booleans for better error control and to remove these `"ugly ifs"` in the game_loop function.
-Stuff to improve the logic:
-- Remove code duplication inside of the `game_loop` function.
-I wanted readabilty but the current soultion is not as great as I thought.